Ukdav/Developing-Tooling-Website-Solution/README.md

 ![web logged in](https://github.com/Ukdav/Developing-Tooling-Website-Solution/assets/139593350/9db1059f-2ce5-4c36-be3c-f27ea7de2784)

-In summary, developing tooling for a website solution is an integral part of modern web development.
-It aims to improve development efficiency, code quality, and the overall user experience.
-By leveraging the right set of tools and automation, web development teams can deliver high-quality websites and applications more effectively.
+In summary, DevOps tooling for a website solution aims to promote collaboration, automation, and best practices throughout the development lifecycle.
+It accelerates development, enhances deployment reliability, and improves the overall quality and performance of web applications.

+Successful DevOps implementation involves selecting the right tools and tailoring them to the specific needs of your website solution.